 There are repercussions from two hourly feeds in the early months and possibly beyond—from the energy to make breast milk, the settling into breastfeeding with nursing positions/ breast shields/ nipple pain and cracking/ routines, wind release for baby, crying baby and holding, sleep disruption, and tension building up in shoulders and neck.

 Rebuilding prana/ qi/vitality is vital to postnatal practice, and breathing techniques are essential here.
+At the same time, some movements place too much load on healing tissues and are best to avoid.

-example poses – sit-ups, crunches, pushups, double leg raises, double leg circles, plank (phalakasana), side plank (vasisthasana), boat (navasana), headstand (sirsana), all arm balances high-intensity abdominal exercises can hinder the recovery of the pelvic floor and abdominal muscles by focusing on the rectus abdominus/ psoas muscles rather than the deep core stabilizer muscles (pelvic floor, transverse abdominus, diaphragm and multifidus).
+Intense core poses and workouts: sit-ups, crunches, pushups, double leg raises, double leg circles, plank (phalakasana), side plank (vasisthasana), boat (navasana), headstand (sirsana), all arm balances high-intensity abdominal exercises can hinder the recovery of the pelvic floor and abdominal muscles by focusing on the rectus abdominus/ psoas muscles rather than the deep core stabilizer muscles (pelvic floor, transverse abdominus, diaphragm and multifidus).
 With the potential to damage the back, cause prolapse of the uterus and damage to the pelvic floor. in core workouts, use your neck as your ‘canary in the cage” – if you are doing too much – your neck will “speak first” – feeling tight or achy.

-Strong/ deep backbends example poses – camel (ustrasana), up-dog (urdhva mukha svanasana), pigeon (eka pada rajakapotasana), wheel (urdhva dhanursasana), locust shalabhasana), bow (dhanurasana), supine hero (supta virasana).
+Strong/ deep backbends example poses: poses such as camel (ustrasana), up-dog (urdhva mukha svanasana), pigeon (eka pada rajakapotasana), wheel (urdhva dhanursasana), locust shalabhasana), bow (dhanurasana), supine hero (supta virasana).
+Deep backbends can put undue pressure on the lower back, further separating diastasis recti, and should be practised with extreme caution.

 - Overexertion and its risks